-Additionally, students at Scheller have the option of building their own personal four-year plan with an advisor to move around courses on the check-list depending on their career and personal goals.
+Additionally, with the help of an advisor, students at Scheller have the option of building their own personal four-year plan to move around courses on the check-list depending on their career and personal goals.

 The career outlook for Scheller grads is strong.
 According to Scheller admin surveyed by P&Q, 91.2% of Class of 2018 grads seeking employment were employed full-time within 90 days of graduation with an average salary of $62,545.

 Overall, Scheller grads speak highly about their education.
-63.77% say their education at Scheller was “very” in helping them reach their dream career.
+Around 63% say their education at Scheller was “very” helpful in reaching their dream career.
 A whopping 89.86% report that their first job after graduation was in their desired industry with 85.51% saying that first job was even at their desired company.

 What Alumni Say:

 “Our capstone class used a simulation that allowed us to monitor product lines and invest in marketing, labor, and other areas.
-We first completed the simulation competitively in teams, and then on our own for the final project.” – Class of 2016 alum
+We first completed the simulation competitively in teams, and then on our own for the final project.” – Recent Alumnus

 “Our Capstone Project involved a Business Simulation with well over 60 Variables.
 The strategy our team put together (The Baldwin Approach) – which allowed us to beat three human teams and two bots – was profoundly impactful.
 I’m actually in the process of executing The Baldwin Approach right now in the real world, as I launch a new phase of my career in Real Estate.
-I wouldn’t trade that experience for anything.” – Class of 2016 alum
+I wouldn’t trade that experience for anything.” – Recent Alumnus

-“The Capstone experience at Scheller is incredibly well-rounded, and provides its participants with an overall working knowledge of all major aspects of business.
-Group members composed a board and worked through simulated business cycles of the business, where each member would perform various job functions in order to understand multiple aspects of business administration.” – Class of 2016 alum
+“The Capstone experience at Scheller is incredibly well-rounded and provides its participants with an overall working knowledge of all major aspects of business.
+Group members composed a board and worked through simulated business cycles of the business, where each member would perform various job functions in order to understand multiple aspects of business administration.” – Recent Alumnus

 Where The Class of 2018 Went To Work: